Regenerative Farming and Sustainable Practices

 That is why we are committed to regenerative farming practices.
 This includes using organically-certified inputs, planting cover crops, no tilling of the soil, and creating a welcoming habitat for insects, birds and a variety of other wildlife.

-Other Organic Soil Enhancements
+Organic Soil Inputs

 We use worm castings to create an easily assimilated bio-fertilizer rich in nitrogen, phosphorous and potassium.
 The castings enhance the soil’s ability to absorb atmospheric moisture, aiding water economy and aeration.
 Another soil-enhancing technique we employ is to run microbial teas made from the worm castings through our drip irrigation system.
 Applied three times a year, the teas introduce a diverse spectrum of beneficial microorganisms that improve soil and plant health and aid the vines’ natural resistance to pests and disease.